cybr-coder/Calculator/README.md

 - I learnt a whole lot about CSS grid when I was designing the layout of my calculator.
 - I learnt other DOM manipulation methods I didn't know earlier.
+- I leart the .matches() method and the target property.

 To see how you can add code snippets, see below: